 Motorcycle Safety Foundation News

 The Motorcycle Safety Foundation’s understand that teaching motorcyclists skills to riding safely

 is systematic.
 This is what prompted the construction of 25 programs, including Basic RiderCourse, Advanced RiderCourse, Military SportBike RiderCourse and a Street RiderCourse.The manuals for instruction are the same anywhere an MSF course is taught.
 And to create an even more polished rider curriculum, the MSF hosted in September the 2017 MSF International Rider Education Training System Workshop in Columbus, Ohio.

-The Motorcycle Safety Foundation® promotes safety through rider training and education, operator licensing tests, and public information programs.
+for more information about the Motorcycle Safety Foundation.
+MSF certified RiderCoaches can visit retsorg.org to find out more about the 2018 IRETS workshop, as well as information about upcoming MSF regional rider education and training system workshops (rRETS).The Motorcycle Safety Foundation® promotes safety through rider training and education, operator licensing tests, and public information programs.
 The MSF works with the federal government, state agencies, the military and others to offer training for all skill levels so riders can enjoy a lifetime of safe, responsible motorcycling.
 Standards established by the MSF® have been recognized worldwide since 1973.
 The MSF is a not-for-profit organization sponsored by BMW, BRP, Harley-Davidson, Honda, Indian Motorcycle, Kawasaki, KTM, Piaggio, Suzuki, Triumph and Yamaha.
 For safety information or to enroll in the RiderCourse nearest you, visit msf-usa.org or call (800) 446-9227.